SyedZakirHossain/SyedZakirHossain/README.md

 Skills: Html, CSS, Java script, Bootstrap, Python, Django, Django REST Framework, PostgreSQL, Android studio SDK

 - 🔭 Currently working on "Fire detection with AI and instant multi-functional response system".
-- 👯 Looking to collaborate on AI Fire detection and response projects
+- 👯 Looking to collaborate on "Fire detection with AI and instant multi-functional response system"
 - 🤔 Looking for help with .
 Can you give me a hand with this?
 -💞️ Looking for better job oppertunities where I can learn more and contribute more to the evolving tech industry.